nathanvda/cocoon/README.markdown

 To do this, we need the fields for a new or existing `task` to be defined in a partial named `_task_fields.html`.

-### Rails 4/Strong Parameters Gotcha
+### Strong Parameters Gotcha

-Cocoon uses an additional parameter `_destroy` when rendering multiple instances of the partial form.
-When a user clicks the link `link_to_remove_association` generates, the partial is hidden with the parameter `_destroy` set to `1`.
+To destroy nested models, rails uses a virtual attribute called `_destroy`.
+When `_destroy` is set, the nested model will be deleted.

-In order for an association to be deleted on an update, you must explicitly to add `:_destroy` to the list of permitted parameters like so:
+When using strong parameters (default in rails 4), you need to explicitly add `:_destroy` to the list of permitted parameters.

+E.g. in your `ProjectsController`:

 ```ruby
   def project_params
     params.require(:project).permit(:name, :description, tasks_attributes: [:id, :description, :done, :_destroy])
   end
 ```

 ## Examples